Your survey data might have one or more columns with date values. There are various ways you can parse and analyze dates in Protobi.

 Date and time charts can also be crosstabbed like other elements.
 For instance, completion date by country:

 Date and time values often arise in context of more advanced analytics goals, such as intervals, and regimens.
-Protobi has many capabilities for time calculations not yet written here.
-Contact firstname.lastname@example.org and we'll help you get setup for your case.
+See our Date/time calculations tutorial to learn more.